CoinWeek Podcast #51: Globetrotting with Numismatourist Howard Berlin

 CM: So, I’m going to be heading over to Berlin in February for the World’s Money Fair and I’m going to spend about three or four days in the city, checking out a number of numismatic exhibits.
 Which museums would you recommend that I put at the top of my list?

 HB: Ok, well… fortunately, the three museums that I would go to are pretty much in the same area.
 Two of them are on museum island, that is the Bode Museum.
 And the second one is the Altes Museum.
-That meaning the “old museum”, because there is a “New Museum”, and its right in the same square as the Berlin Cathedral.
+That meaning the “old museum” because there is a “New Museum”, and it’s right in the same square as the Berlin Cathedral.
 The other museum, which I abbreviated DHM, which in English stands for the German Historical Museum is right on the Underlinden Boulevard on the opposite end of the boulevard from the Brandenburg Gate.
 That is a museum where the coins are integrated in the displays throughout the museum with other historic artifacts.
 So those three, I would go to.

-Of course, if you are in interested into beer also, there are lots of microbreweries.
+Of course, if you are interested in beer also, there are lots of microbreweries.
 There are several brewery tours that you can go to.
 But the museums will take you a little while.
 It’s not something you go through in a half an hour.
 So those will take a while.
 There’s other museums.
 There are art museums in Berlin.
 I go to Berlin about four or so times a year.
 I’ve been working on another book about Berlin – nothing having to do with coins.
 So I go there to get more research and take more photographs.
 I have maybe 4,000 photographs, some of which are the same.
 But that way I can choose which ones I want.
 But flying into Berlin, I like it.
 I speak German.
 So getting around is not a problem, although English is widely spoken as well as even Russian in many cases now.
 But those three museums should be at the top of your list.

 CM: Well, I appreciate those tips.
 I will take you up on those museum recommendations and the beer recommendations, and not necessarily in that order.
 I personally love going to Germany.
 There’s so much history and energy to the place and Berlin is a very special city.